-A Withdrawal is the punitive grade issued to students who are not eligible for a W/P grade and who withdraw or are withdrawn from any scheduled course after the official withdrawal period of the college or school, or who withdraw from the University after the official mid-term date.
+A Withdrawal is the punitive grade issued to students who are not eligible for a W/P grade and who withdraw or are withdrawn from any course for which they are registered after the official withdrawal period of the college or school, or who withdraw from the University after the official mid-term date.
 This is a failing grade and is entered into the cumulative average.
 Upon the successful completion of the course at a later date, the cumulative average will reflect both the grade of "W" and the new grade.